ridwanmonjur/mirror-og/README.md

 - Use `dd()` for debugging JSON requests instead of Postman
 - Check storage permissions if file-related operations fail
 - Verify database role settings for admin users
+- When working with brackets, ensure proper abbreviation usage in the BracketDataService